econ-ark/econ-ark-tools/Virtual/Machine/VirtualBox/README.md

 # VirtualBox Xubuntu Econ-ARK Virtual Machines

 This directory explains how to construct a VirtualBox virtual Linux machine.
+(See [here](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Machine) for instructions to construct a bootable Econ-ARK drive that takes over all your comptuer's hardware).

-That VM can then be used on any computer that can run the VirtualBox software (which is almost all computers today.
-In practice, we recommend a machine with at least 8GB of RAM and 2 CPU cores in order for the VM to exhibit decent performance.
+That VM can then be used on any computer that can run the VirtualBox software (which is almost all computers today).
+In practice, we recommend a machine with at least 8GB of RAM and 4 CPU cores in order for the VM to exhibit decent performance.

 Because this installer is based on the Xubuntu distribution of Linux, and also installs the Econ-ARK software, we will call it the 'XUBUNTARK' system.

 *  Install VirtualBox on your computer
 *  Decide upon a place to store the virtual XUBUNTARK machine(s) you create
    * This space should reliably have at least 64 GB available
+      * That may mean it should be a separate partition/volume on your drive
    * It can be an external USB stick (this is what I would recommend)
-   * If you plan to keep it on your computer's main filesystem:
+   * If you (unwisely) plan to keep it on your computer's main filesystem:
       * `~/VMs/EconARK` would be a reasonable choice

 * Next you must create a "New" empty virtual machine